PoliteGirl/question/React.md

 A : As stated by the react team, virtual DOM is a concept where a virtual representation of the real DOM is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.

 The Virtual DOM (VDOM) is an in-memory representation of Real DOM.
 The representation of a UI is kept in memory and synced with the "real" DOM.
 It's a step that happens between the render function being called and the displaying of elements on the screen.
 This entire process is called reconciliation.

+### Q : What is reconciliation?
+A : When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
+When they are not equal, React will update the DOM.
+This process is called reconciliation.

 ### Q : What is state in React?
 A : **State** is an object that stores component-specific data that may change over the component's lifecycle.
 It is **private** and fully controlled by the component itself.
 To maintain simplicity, we should keep the state minimal and avoid unnecessary stateful components.